 Vice-President Research are pleased to announce the third session in the

-New “I2I: Ideas to Ivory Tower” community-university presentation
+new “I2I: Ideas to Ivory Tower” community-university presentation series.

 The goal of this series is to bring the research needs of potential